Over almost thirty years of marriage, my heart softened towards my husband. We had a broken marriage. Let me tell you our story:

 Spring had arrived.

 He became a good father and husband.
-The snowballs melted and Vance took the warm water and began to soften my hardened heart.
+The snowballs melted and Vance took the warm water of kindness and my heart softened.

 My husband started caring for a tender new garden.